lauslim12/speednote/README.md

 - Frozen notes.
 If you are afraid of accidentally deleting your note, just click on `Freeze note` to freeze your notes from changes.
 You cannot clear your notes if it's frozen, the button will be disabled.
 - Shareable notes.
 You can share your note to other people by clicking `Copy/share note link` button.
 It will automatically copy your note-specific link to your clipboard.
 The format of the shared note is `https://<SPEEDNOTE_URL>/?title=<BASE64_ENCODED_TEXT>&content=<BASE64_ENCODED_TEXT>`.
 You can just share the `title` or the `content`, and anything else will be ignored if there are unknown query parameters.
 - Complete with autosave function with reasonable debounce, so you don't have to worry about performance hits, lag, and data loss (stored in Indexed DB).
-- The storage that is used, [Indexed DB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), is known to be a robust client-side storage that can store significant amounts of data without blocking the main thread.
+- The storage that is used, IndexedDB, is known to be a robust client-side storage that can store significant amounts of data without blocking the main thread.
 - Versioned with the build date on the footer to know if the user is in the latest version of the application or not.
 - Lightweight.
 I intentionally did not use any heavy UI-frameworks and decided to just use a normal CSS, augmented with TailwindCSS to make it featherweight.
 - Minimalist.
 Designed with comfort and minimalism in mind, to ensure that note-taking would be a pleasant experience.